NCSU-Libraries/archivesspace_rad_scripts/README.md

-# archivesspace_rad_scripts
+# ArchivesSpace RAD (reparative archival description) scripts

+This repository contains Ruby scripts to facilitate reparative archival description in ArchivesSpace.

-This script takes a text file of potentially problematic terms and searches the notes field of ArchivesSpace records for them.
+Currently there is just one script, which takes a text file containing terms (one per line) and finds those terms in notes included in ArchivesSpace records.
-It generates a csv file of those records so that they can be reviewed and updated if needed.
+It generates a CSV file listing those records and the note content so that they can be reviewed and updated if needed.

 # Usage